hanscappelle/CameraPreviewSample/README.md

 * work on extra camera parameters like focus
 * more advanced hardware checks in code

+### Known issues

+* SampleActivity does no longer center the preview
+* alternative camera selection broken on 2.3.6

 ## Git Tags

 The below overview of tags is part of the original project showing step by step how several aspects